 When you need web hosting for your WordPress website, it can seem a little daunting to know what to choose.
 And if your website is your first, you may even be a little hazy as to what web hosting is!
 So let us arm you with some knowledge so you understand what is web hosting and how to choose the best hosting company for your WordPress website.

 1. What Is Web Hosting?

-To get your website seen on the internet it has to be placed there, otherwise it won’t be available to website users.
+To get your website visible on the internet it needs to be placed there.
+Otherwise, it won’t be available to website users.
 Web hosting companies own and maintain powerful web servers which store your web pages, and “serve” them to your visitors.

 1.1 Amount of web space

 Around 1Gb is fine if your website is small and your website traffic is likely to be modest.
 Big, complicated websites with lots of functionality (online purchasing, online booking, forums, lots of images and video etc) which attract many visitors would do best to choose hosting with unlimited web space.

 It’s important that your website has pages that are fast to load.
 Slow websites aren’t enjoyable for visitors and your site could actually get penalised in Google search results if it is very sluggish.

 1.3 General Shared or Private Server Hosting